Coronavirus (COVID-19) Information Page

 EOSC Library in McAlester

-- Beginning March 30, the EOSC Library in Wilburton will be open Monday-Thursday from 11 a.m. to 7 p.m. for the remainder of the spring 2020 semester.
+- The EOSC Library in Wilburton will be open BY APPOINTMENT ONLY Monday-Thursday from 11 a.m. to 5:50 p.m. for the summer 2020 semester.
 Visit the Library's webpage for additional information about services.

 - The Library will be open to EOSC students and staff for academic purposes only.
 No children or the general public will be allowed to enter.